Bring an idea Saturday. Leave with a live app.

 - You think AI should “just work” without learning how to direct it.

-On Saturday we pick one idea from the signup form.
-We frame the work in fifteen minutes — mindset, not slides.
-We build it live for the next hour.
-We narrate every decision.
-By the 75-minute mark, your app is live on the web.
-The last fifteen are yours, for questions.
-You leave with the template, the prompts, and the deploy stack.
-If it clicks, you’ll know whether the 5-week cohort is worth your time.
-If it doesn’t, you got 90 minutes of straight talk and a URL.
+So on Saturday we pick one idea from the signup form, frame the work in fifteen minutes, build it live for an hour, and narrate every decision.
+By the 75-minute mark your app is live on the web.
+You leave with the template, the prompts, the deploy stack — and a URL you can text to a friend tonight.

 — Jon & Divyam